t2k/backbone.marionette-RequireJS/readme.md

 $ coffee -o assetsAMD/js/ -cw assetsAMD/js/
 ~~~
 Now, all changes to any .coffee file is automatically compiled to javascipt.
 For more coffescript usage info go to the source: [coffeescript.org](http://coffeescript.org) and to help convert your existing javascript to CoffeeScript: __go here [js2coffee.org](http://js2coffee.org)__

+###assets###
+The **assets** folder is the original fork of [David Sulc's repo] https://github.com/davidsulc/backbone.marionette-atinux-books)
+I learned alot from David's Marionette app about marionette's application features and it dealt with a more interesting real world back end.
+The original app used traditional javascript namespacing and modular layout but converting this app over to RequireJS and a modular design required a different approach to the application architecture.
+Modular AMD applications can be a blessing and a curse... at the end of the day AMD forces the developer to pursue a higly decoupled modular architecture.

+###assetsAMD###
+I've added source located under the **assetsAMD** folder.
+Refer to the **assets** folder to see the orig. repo of Backbone.Marionette application using javascript namespacing, which was based on [Atinux] http://www.atinux.fr)'s [Backbone books](http://www.atinux.fr/backbone-books/) example app and covers features, such as external templates, modal dialogs.

+### Updates May 2013 ###
+After watching the excellent [BackboneRails](http://backbonerails.com) screencasts I have __Mann__'d up by re-structuring this application's architecture.
+Brian's excellent tutorials use ruby rails and __Marionette.module__ patter with javascript namespacing.
+My focus here was to use an RequireJS/AMD based
+application architecture.
+I've tried to follow the Rails Asset Pipeline approach from Brian's screencast which entails more or less following a consistant folder structure when building out your application/module architecture.
+The AMD approach does not follow the same javascript namespaing pattern made so easy by the **Marionette.module** but the AMD approach does offer what I feel is a more modular building block approach with true modules that are not necessarily coupled to the application specific namespaceing patterns.
+I used a [msgBus](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/msgbus.coffee) module that leverages **backbone.Wreqr** events, commands and request/response patterns to facilitate inter-application communication.

 ###config
 The __config__ folder holds global application level configuration for __underscore templatesettings__, __marionette templatecache__ and a custom __Marionette.Region.Dialog__